kjosib/booze-tools/README.md

 Full documentation is at [the wiki page](https://github.com/kjosib/booze-tools/wiki).
 Worked examples may be found at [/example/](https://github.com/kjosib/booze-tools/tree/master/example/).

-The `dev` branch currently has two major focuses: proper packaging for distribution on PYPI, and improving the MacroParse module.

 # Priorities?
 * These operate within a Python environment.
 * They have some features not found in other such tools.